nmpowell/carbon-intensity-forecast-tracking/README.md

 ![Published CI values](./charts/national_ci_lines.png)

 The above figure shows the evolution of 24 hours' worth of time windows' national forecasts.
 The more recent time windows are darker blue.
-Each window is forecasted about 96 times in the preceeding 48 hours (left of the dashed line, from the `fw48h` endpoint).
-Right of the dashed line are a further 48 post-hoc "forecasts" and "actual" values (`pt24h` endpoint).
+Each window is forecasted about 96 times in the preceeding 48 hours, from the `fw48h` endpoint (left of the dashed line).
+A further 48 post-hoc "forecasts" and "actual" values, from the `pt24h` endpoint, are also shown (right of the dashed line).

 ## Basic idea